KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. Why is this manual?
 I can't think of any possible reason, and can think of so many for it to not be manual.
 I want to make sure I'm not missing something here, cos this and the last one seem completely pointless to me.
+   - Yeah automatically calculating is fine, as above
+   - Maybe still store the grade in a col for easy querying if needed, then have a SQ job that runs once a year at midnight on the morning of April 2nd lol

 ## Contract Management